-40A:31-3.
-As used in the "County and Municipal Water Supply Act," N.J.S.40A:31-1 et seq.:

-- a.
-"Bonds" means bond anticipation notes or bonds issued in accordance with the "Local Bond Law," N.J.S.40A:2-1 et seq. - b.
-"Cost" as applied to water supply facilities or extensions or additions thereto, means the cost of acquisition or the construction, including improvement, reconstruction, extension or enlargement, the cost of all labor materials, machinery and equipment, the cost of all lands, property, rights and easements acquired, the cost of demolition or removal of any buildings or structures thereon, financing charges, interest on bonds issued to finance water supply facilities prior to and during construction, the cost of plans and specifications, surveys or estimates of costs and revenues, the cost of engineering, legal services, and any other expenses necessary or incident to determining the feasibility of construction, administrative expenses and such other expenses as may be necessary or incident to the construction or acquisition of water supply facilities, and the financing thereof. - c.
+- 14. N.J.S.40A:31-3 is amended to read as follows: - 40A:31-3.
+As used in [this act] the "County and Municipal - 39 Water Supply Act," N.J.S.40A:31-1 et seq. : - a.
+"Bonds" means bond anticipation notes or bonds issued in - accordance with the "Local Bond Law," N.J.S.40A:2-1 et seq. b.
+"Cost" as applied to water supply facilities or extensions or - 43 additions thereto, means the cost of acquisition or the construction, - 44 including improvement, reconstruction, extension or enlargement, - 45 the cost of all labor materials, machinery and equipment, the cost of - 46 all lands, property, rights and easements acquired, the cost of

+- 1 demolition or removal of any buildings or structures thereon, - 2 financing charges, interest on bonds issued to finance water supply - 3 facilities prior to and during construction, the cost of plans and - 4 specifications, surveys or estimates of costs and revenues, the cost - 5 of engineering, legal services, and any other expenses necessary or - 6 incident to determining the feasibility of construction, - 7 administrative expenses and such other expenses as may be - 8 necessary or incident to the construction or acquisition of water - 9 supply facilities, and the financing thereof. - 10 c.
 "Local unit" means a county or municipality. - d.
-"Water supply facilities" means the plants, structures or other real and personal property acquired, constructed or operated, or to be financed, acquired, constructed or operated, or any parts thereof, including reservoirs, basins, dams, canals, aqueducts, standpipes, conduits, pipelines, mains, pumping stations, water distribution systems, compensating reservoirs, waterworks, or sources of water supply, well, purification or filtration plants, or other plants or works, connections, rights of flowage or diversion, and other plants, structures, boats, conveyances and other real and personal property, or rights therein, and appurtenances necessary or useful for the accumulation, supply or distribution of water.
+"Water supply facilities" means the plants, structures or other real and personal property acquired, constructed or operated, or to be financed, acquired, constructed or operated, or any parts thereof, including reservoirs, basins, dams, canals, aqueducts, standpipes, conduits, pipelines, mains, pumping stations, water distribution systems, compensating reservoirs, waterworks, or sources of water supply, well, purification or filtration plants, or other plants or works, connections, rights of flowage or diversion, and other plants, structures, boats, conveyances and other real and personal property, or rights therein, and appurtenances necessary or useful for the accumulation, supply or distribution of water. - 22 Source: C.40:14C-3 (P.L.1979, c.451, s.3).

-The term "water supply facilities" includes the replacement of service connections to a publicly-owned water system, from the distribution main onto privately-owned real property and into a privately-owned structure, when used in reference to a project undertaken for the purpose of replacing residential lead service lines, regardless of possible private service connection ownership.
+The term "water supply facilities" includes the replacement of service connections to a publicly-owned water system, from the distribution main onto privately-owned real property and into a privately-owned structure, when used in reference to a project undertaken for the purpose of replacing [lead-contaminated] residential lead service [connections] lines, regardless of possible private service connection ownership [, so long as the project is (1) an environmental infrastructure project, as defined under section 3 of P.L.1985, c.334 (C.58:11B-3), and (2) funded either by loans from the New Jersey Infrastructure Bank, created pursuant to section 4 of P.L.1985, c.334 (C.58:11B-4), or by loans issued through the Department of Environmental Protection].

-15. Section 5 of P.L.1995, c.101 (C.58:26-23) is amended to read as follows: